Zoology is the scientific study of Terragen or Terragen-derived animal life, or of xenobiont animal analogues.

 - Fish - Text by M. Alan Kazlev

 Polyphyletic taxon; aquatic non-tetrapod Terragen vertebrates, usually though not necessarily with paired fins and with scales.
 An important component of most Terragen aquatic ecosystems.
-There have been several successful fish provolves, especially since the Empires Age.
+There have been several successful fish provolves, especially since the Age of Consolidation.
 However most fishes are subsapient sentient animals.

 More generally, alifes, bioships, and xenobiota of fish-like morphotype.

 - Frog - Text by M. Alan Kazlev

 Monophyletic taxon; small tailless terragen amphibian with long legs adapted for leaping, Order Anura.
 Important component of a number of terragen wetland and pond-based ecosystems.
 Distinctive croaking mating call.
 They start out as gilled, swimming tadpoles, but grow to be air-breathing, hopping adults.
-There have been a number of successful frog provolves , especially since the early Empires Age.
+There have been a number of successful frog provolves , especially since the early Age of Consolidation.
 Among the most important frog clades are the Bufos and the Turo-ro Singers.
 However, most frogs remain today as subsapient sentient animal life forms.

 - Fruit Bat - Text by M. Alan Kazlev